SQL Server ORDER BY

 1) Sort a result set by one column in ascending order

-The following statement sorts the customer list by the first name in ascending order:
+The following statement uses the ORDER BY clause to sort customers by their first names in ascending order:

 SELECT